Digital Photography - Beginners Part 1 (UC09N56A)

 By enrolling on this course, you agree to take responsibility for your own equipment's safety, security, and insurance.
 ACRES does not accept liability for any damage or loss caused by accident or through the downloading or viewing of any malicious or illegal software or content whilst using the Internet, email, transferring of files to and from your DSLR camera, laptop and/or desktop computer or any other activity undertaken whilst on this course.
 If you have any questions, please speak to your tutor or contact the ACRES office on 01825 761820.

-This course is project-based, so you will be expected to work outside of class to develop your photo projects.
+Extra study or practice This course is project-based, so you will be expected to work outside of class to develop your photo projects.
 Project progress will be reviewed, and constructive feedback given by the tutor and peers each week in class to support ongoing personal development and encourage critical thinking.

 Student feedback from Toby's previous Digital Photography courses (all levels)